There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Level 3 core unit in the Conservation Biology major sequence
+- Level 3 core unit in the Conservation Biology; Wildlife Conservation major sequences

 - Level 3 elective

-- Typically this unit is assessed in the following ways: (1) multi-species recovery plan; (2) scientific report; and (3) video response.
+Indicative assessments in this unit are as follows: (1) multi-species recovery plan; (2) scientific report; and (3) video response.
 Further information is available in the unit outline.

 - Unit Coordinator(s)